jyjh/ip/AI.md

 I am now using GLM 4.7, from Z.ai's coding lite plan.
 I am combining this with Cline for VSCode.
 I am also no longer writing any code beyond the bare minimum / bug fixes. _Everything_ is AI generated from now.

-The entire transition from TUI to GUI was AI powered.
+The entire transition from CLI to GUI was AI powered.
 This included
 - Generating the GUI elements.
 - Changing the parser to use String input instead of scanner directly.
 - Having the app be toggleable between terminal output and gui from an argument.